myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-05-07T23:47:20.069Z
+>
+> It was a very interesting although I fell asleep in the middle of it! (late at night in Japan) 👍

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-05-07T15:15:50.123Z
 >
 > Already time to sleep, but I’m waiting for this livestream… :)